-So, it is about the design, customer support, warranty, or anything you think is important.
-Just find what matters for you and your customers and categorize it.
+Is it about the design?
+Customer support?
+Warranty?
+Or anything you think is important?
+Just find what matters for you and your customers and tag it with that topic.

 How does the customer feel about that particular issue?
 Is it a positive, negative or neutral opinion?

 For instance.
 If the review says something like “I love the product” it may be relevant for our purposes and then it should be categorized.

 If you understand the personality of the author who wrote a review, you get to know the audience that consumes your brand or product better, and then you can adapt your messaging and communications accordingly.